descarteslabs/descarteslabs-python/README.md

 - `Image.upload_ndarray()` now emits a deprecation warning if the image has both a `cs_code` and a `projection` property.
 Only one of them may be supplied, and `cs_code` is given preference.

+### Scenes
+- `SceneCollection.download_mosaic` has new default behavior for `mask_alpha` wherein the `alpha` band will be used as a mask by default if it is available for all scenes in the collection, even if it is not specified in the list of bands.

 ## [1.0.0] - 2020-01-20

 | As of January 1st, 2020, the client library no longer supports Python 2.
 For more information, please contact support@descarteslabs.com.
 For help with porting to Python 3, please visit https://docs.python.org/3/howto/pyporting.html. |